jiacheng-0/nextjs-blog/posts/qf205-stonks.md

+---
+title: "New Stonks in Python"
+date: "2021-03-14"
+---

-# I've actually learnt something new in Python after 1 year
+# I've learnt something new in Python after 1 year

 and that is the `nonlocal` keyword which allows you to access a variable that is declared outside of the current scope/namespace.